 I hope this finds everyone well and am glad to be a part of this project.
 I look forward to your thoughts and feedback as this project continues to develop.
 As always, please let me know if there is anything you would like me to do in the interim.

 NORTHERN CALIFORNIA CHAPTER.
 The Northern California Blackhorse Chapter held its 22nd Annual Northern California Blackhorse Potluck/BBQ on 11 August in Davis, California; it was organized by longtime member Ron Krueger.
 The event was attended by 67 men and spouses – most of the men were Vietnam veterans.
 Attendees came from Colorado, Oregon, Arizona, and all over California.
 It was 108 degrees during the BBQ, and this heat probably kept some attendees from coming.
 Ron is also working on getting the guys around Colorado Springs to have get-togethers.
-Ron’s contact info is email@example.com in a new window.
+Ron’s contact info is opens in a new window firstname.lastname@example.org new email.

 GOLD VAULT CHAPTER.
 The Gold Vault Chapter in northern Kentucky (mostly around Louisville) conducted its annual summer picnic on Saturday, 18 August.
 Approximately 50 people attended and the food was plentiful.
 Richard Wells, the President of the chapter, and Rondo Jackson, the Secretary, were the honchos of the picnic and the perfect weather helped make it successful.
 Rondo conducted his usual excellent silent auction of unique items.
 The attendees were paid a visit by some scouts from opens in a new windowcavalryscouts.org and there were lots of tall tales told.

 The following was provided by Sam Rhodes, a squadron Command Sergeant Major during the Iraq deployment.
 Sam is currently on Bob Hurt’s Scholarship assessment team.
 Sam’s contact info is opens in a new email@example.com new email.